CumulusNetworks/docs/content/cumulus-linux-44/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 Cumulus Linux supports a number of different QoS features and standards including:
 - COS and DSCP marking and remarking
 - Shaping and policing
-- Egress traffic bandwidth weighting (802.1Qaz, Enhanced Transmission Selection)
+- Egress traffic traffic scheduling (802.1Qaz, Enhanced Transmission Selection)
 - Flow control with IEEE Pause Frames, Priority Flow Control and Explicit Congestion Notification
 - {{<link title="RDMA over Converged Ethernet - RoCE" text="Lossless and lossy RoCE ">}}

 QoS in Cumulus Linux is controlled by two configuration files:
-- `/etc/mlx/datapath/qos_features.conf` is responsible for all standard QoS configuration including marking, shaping and flow control.
+- `/etc/cumulus/datapath/qos/qos_features.conf` is responsible for all standard QoS configuration including marking, shaping and flow control.
-- `/etc/mlx/datapath/qos_infra.conf` is responsible for all platform specific configurations including buffer allocations and Alpha values.
+- `/etc/mlx/datapath/qos/qos_infra.conf` is responsible for all platform specific configurations including buffer allocations and Alpha values.

 {{% notice note %}}
 Cumulus Linux 4.4 has removed the `traffic.conf` and `datapath.conf` files.
 The contents have been reorganized and placed into the `qos_features.conf` and `qos_infra.conf` files.
 Review your existing QoS configuration to determine the changes required.